 Whoever wrote this was pretty happy about the turn politics had taken.
 Meanwhile, Southampton began his second chance at life though without his great friend Essex.

-Some people think Southampton’s idea that he could control the succession together with the mysterious pardon plus Shakespeare’s enigmatic mention of “beauty’s Rose,” make everything perfectly clear: Southampton was Elizabeth’s son, a possible heir to the Tudor Rose dynasty if he were ever acknowledged.
+Some people think Southampton’s idea that he could control the succession together with the mysterious pardon plus Shakespeare’s enigmatic mention of “beauty’s Rose,” make everything perfectly clear: Southampton was obviously Elizabeth’s son, a possible heir to the Tudor Rose dynasty if he were ever acknowledged.

 According to this theory, Elizabeth wasn’t prepared to drop the virgin Queen thing and let Southampton become King, but she wasn’t going to kill her own son either.
 Had the stubborn youngster allied with Burghley and married his grand-daughter per the original plan, he might perhaps have become King anyway with Burghley’s influence behind him.
 Of course, if that’s the case, then we have to wonder why he wouldn’t marry Burghley’s progeny in the first place.
 It’s a tangled web.
 Still, this so-called “Prince Tudor” theory has its fascinations.